Eulogies & Obituaries

 Warning: Avoid topics involving the cause of death, past legal issues, family grudges, or "inside jokes" that exclude more than half the room.
 If you have to say "You had to be there," the story shouldn't be in the speech.

-3 Real-World Examples of Lighthearted Tributes
+3 Illustrative Examples of Lighthearted Tributes

 Example 1: The "Gadget Obsessive"